loudonclear/SVGF/README.md

 ## TODO

-- **Factoring out the albedo**: if the albedo includes view-dependent info, it is different across samples in the sample pixel.
-Then, averaging each channe and factoring albedo back in changes the result.
-Only an issue for > 1 pixel per sample
+- **Factoring out the albedo**: Fix albedo for Cook-Torrance to not make it view dependent.